pocco81/true-zen.nvim/README.md

 ## ✋ Do you...

 - Have a question?
-Start a [discussion](https://github.com/kdav5758/NeoVim-Delightful/discussions)
+Start a [discussion](https://github.com/kdav5758/TrueZen.nvim/discussions)
 - Have a problem?
-Make an [issue](https://github.com/kdav5758/NeoVim-Delightful/issues)
+Make an [issue](https://github.com/kdav5758/TrueZen.nvim/issues)
 - Hava an idea?
-Create a [pull request](https://github.com/kdav5758/NeoVim-Delightful/pulls)
+Create a [pull request](https://github.com/kdav5758/TrueZen.nvim/pulls)

 ## 📋 TO-DO

 **High Priority**
-- Fix bug that causes cursor to appear on the left hand side split when Ataraxis mode is set at startup.
+- Fix bug that causes cursor to appear on the left hand side split when Ataraxis mode is launched at startup.

 **Low Priority**
 - Tmux integration